glomatico/gytmdl/README.md

 * `png`
 * `raw`
     * This format gets the raw cover without any processing.
     * Note that when using this format, the cover image will not be embedded within the files.
-To address this, you can enable `save_cover` option to save the cover as a separate file.
+To address this, you can enable the `save_cover` option to save the cover as a separate file.